D00RDASH/AIPortfolio-Jeremy-Okyere/L02 - NLP Processing Techniques/README.md

 Approach and methodology: I observed what happens throughout and answered the questions that were in the markdown cells.

-Results and evaluation:  I mastered the preprocessing and NLP pipeline
+Results and evaluation:  I mastered the preprocessing and NLP pipeline.

 Your learning outcomes:
 - I understand the steps of the preprocessing of the NLP process